 Name: Ruixin Wang

 E-mail Address: ruixin.wang@vivo.com

+Name: Ke Liu

+E-mail Address: liu.ke10@zte.com.cn

 Send any reply LS to: 3GPP Liaisons Coordinator, 3GPPLiaison@etsi.org

-Attachments: None None
+Attachments: None

 Overall Description:

-RAN4 has concluded the RF core requirements for Rel-19 LP-WUS/WUR WI in RAN4#116 meeting, and the WI is formally closed in RAN#109 meeting.
+RAN4 has concluded the RF core requirements for Rel-19 LP-WUS/WUR WI in RAN4#116 meeting, and the core part WI is formally closed in RAN#109 meeting.

 According to the WID objective, RAN4 also discussed the testability issue of LP-WUS/WUR and reached the following agreements:

+Verify LP-WUR based on 1% MDR of LP-WUS which can be tested based on UE’s response to the NW/TE upon successfully detecting the LP-WUS (e.g. ACK/NACK in CONNECTED state or MSG1/3 in IDLE state or any other methods).
+RAN4 has assumed a FAR of 1% while discussing the requirements.

+The test method including any potential test mode can be decided by RAN5

 The following settings can be used for Rx requirements related testing:

 LP-WUS, LPSS and SSB all share the same EPRE

-LPSS shares the same M and same length as LP-WUS
+LPSS shares the same chip rate M and same overlaid sequence length as LP-WUS

 LPSS shares the same length in OFDM symbols as LP-WUS